Your HR graduate job options

-As most businesses need to hire new employees and develop and look after their existing employees, HR and recruitment professionals can find themselves working in a variety of industries.
-You could get a job with a manufacturing company, a retailer, the NHS, a charity or a bank, to name a few.
+If you want a career in HR, the good news is that you can find graduate jobs in a variety of industries.
+This is because every business needs to hire new employees and develop and look after its existing employees.
+You could work for a manufacturing company, a retailer, the NHS, a charity or a bank, to name a few.

-As a graduate in HR, you'll typically learn the ropes as a general HR officer, covering areas such as:
+A graduate in HR will usually start their career as a general HR officer, gaining experience in areas such as:

 Graduate jobs versus schemes

 Several employers offer graduate schemes, which tend to be between two and three years long.
 You can either apply for a HR-specific scheme or a more general business scheme that includes a HR placement.
 On a HR-specific scheme you’re likely to experience several rotations between different areas of HR such as recruitment or learning and development.
 As your rotations might be based at different locations, such as a head office, within a specific HR department or at a regional office, factory or store, travel or even relocation may be necessary.

 You can find a list of some employers who offer HR graduate schemes here.